wehs7661/ensemble_md/docs/simulations.rst

   of the simulation can be correctly parsed from the LOG file.
 - The MDP parameter :code:`nstdhdl` must be a factor of the YAML parameter :code:`nst_sim` so that the time series of the state index can be correctly parsed from the DHDL file.
-- In EEXE, the MDP parameter :code:`nstdhdl` must be a factor of the MDP parameter :code:`nstexpanded`, or the calculation of the acceptance ratio may be wrong.
+- In REXEE, the MDP parameter :code:`nstdhdl` must be a factor of the MDP parameter :code:`nstexpanded`, or the calculation of the acceptance ratio may be wrong.
 - Be careful with the pull code specification if you want to apply a distance restraint between two pull groups.
-  Specifically, in an EEXE simulation, all iterations should use the same reference distance.
-Otherwise, poor sampling can be observed in a fixed-weight EEXE simulation and the equilibration time may be much longer for a weight-updating EEXE simulation.
-To ensure the same reference distance across all iterations in an EEXE simulation, consider the following scenarios:
+  Specifically, in an REXEE simulation, all iterations should use the same reference distance.
+Otherwise, poor sampling can be observed in a fixed-weight REXEE simulation and the equilibration time may be much longer for a weight-updating REXEE simulation.
+To ensure the same reference distance across all iterations in an REXEE simulation, consider the following scenarios:
     - If you would like to use the COM distance between the pull groups in the input GRO file as the reference distance for all the iterations (whatever that value is), then specify :code:`pull_coord1_start = yes` with